 Put him in the car, stopped at a nearby variety store.
 Nope, he didn’t look familiar and nobody asking about him.
 So he’s been in our garage, slowly venturing into the house.
 Our nasty cat hisses and spits at him.

 Posters are up, ads are placed.
 If someone has lost their pet, I hope they find us.
 And he definitely is a pet cat.
 He’s neutered, he’s not starving, he looks healthy, and he loves cuddling on laps and being petted.

 But he’s been here two whole days now.
 If I lost my cat, I’d be beating the bushes, going door to door – I’d call in the police if I thought I could.
-If someone is doing that and just hasn’t found us yet, please accept my apology for what I am about to say.
+Maybe someone is doing that and just hasn’t found us yet, so please accept my apology for what I am about to say.

 If this cat no longer fits in your plans or if you thought you could help solve a difficulty by dumping him, thanks for giving us your problem.
 If you drove him to the park thinking “somebody will take him in and give him a good home”, thanks for disrupting our lives for two days so far.